 Derivation or interference proceedings provoked by third parties or brought by us or declared by the USPTO or similar proceedings in foreign patent offices may be necessary to determine the priority of inventions with respect to our future patents or future patent applications or those of our current and future licensors.
 An unfavorable outcome could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
 Our business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms.
 Our defense of such proceedings may fail and, even if successful, may result in substantial costs and distract our management and other employees.
-In addition, the uncertainties associated with such proceedings could have a material adverse effect on our ability to raise the funds necessary to continue our clinical trials, continue our research programs, license necessary technology from third parties or enter into development or manufacturing partnerships that would help us bring vonoprazan and any future product candidates to market.
+In addition, the uncertainties associated with such proceedings could have a material adverse effect on our ability to raise the funds necessary to continue our commercial activities, clinical trials, license necessary technology from third parties or enter into development or manufacturing partnerships that would help us continue commercializing our current products and bring any future product candidates to market.